-Abstract-Map information is important for path planning and self-localization when mobile robots accomplish autonomous tasks.
-In unknown environments, mobile robots should generate an environment map by themselves.
+Map information is important for path planning and self-localization when mobile robots execute autonomous tasks.
+In unknown environments, mobile robots should generate their own environmental maps.
 Then, we propose a method for 3D environment modeling by a mobile robot.
-For environmental measurement, we use a single omnidirectional camera.
-We propose a new estimation method of camera motions for improvement in measurement robustness and accuracy.
+For environmental measurement, we use a single omni-directional camera.
+This paper proposes a new estimation method of camera movement for improvement in measurement robustness and accuracy.
 The method takes advantage of a wide field of view of an omni-directional camera.
 Experimental results showed the effectiveness of the proposed method.